Industry Trends

 The ESOP feasibility study will also evaluate potential estate and gift opportunities, management incentive plans, and many other data-driven decisions.
 Making these decisions as part of the feasibility study will save the business owner and the company time and expense down the road.

-The ESOP feasibility study is a playbook the advisors craft with the seller and the company, with the goals of the seller and the long-term success of the company in mind.
+Ultimately, the ESOP feasibility study is a blueprint the advisors design with the seller and the company, with the goals of the seller and the long-term success of the company in mind.
 It ensures all parties are working together and gives you a fully vetted, actionable plan with which to close the ESOP transaction efficiently.

 Investment Banking | ESOP